 Must meet the definition of homeless as defined by McKinney Vento Act.

-Homeless clients shall receive a certificate based on the referral date entered by the referring agent/case manager, or the application approval date as appropriate.

-Homeless children who receive child care payment assistance shall be granted a 24- hour grace period from the date of admission into a child care payment- approved program to obtain the necessary immunization records.
-Payment for these children during the grace period shall not be considered an error or an improper
+Homeless children who receive child care payment assistance shall be granted a 10-business day grace period to receive documentation of immunizations.
+The grace period will begin on the date the child's subsidy voucher is approved for services in a child care facility that provides CCDF subsidy assistance.

-payment.
-The timeframe for immunizations is established by the Mississippi State Department of Health (MSDH).

 Children meeting the definition of Protective Services

-Not required to complete a CCPP application form.
+Referred only by the Mississippi Department of Child Protective Services (MDCPS).

-Eligible for child care services without regard to income of the guardian.
+Eligible for child care services without regard to the income of the guardian.

-Children in custody or supervision of MDCPS shall receive funding based on the referral date entered by the case manager.
+Children in custody of MDCPS shall receive funding based on the referral date entered by the case manager.

 Children may qualify under this definition due to declared emergency conditions and shall receive funding based on the application approval date.

-Children in foster care who receive child care payment assistance shall be granted a 24-hour grace period from the date of admission into a child care payment- approved program to obtain the necessary immunization records.
+Children in foster care who receive child care payment assistance shall be granted a ten (10) day grace period from the date of admission into a child care payment- approved program to obtain the necessary immunization records.
 Payment for these children during the grace period shall not be considered an error or an improper payment.
 The timeframe for immunizations is established by the MSDH for the enforcement of health, safety, and welfare.

-Teen parent
+Teen parents

 Must complete a CCPP application.
 The teen parent must make the application in his/her own name as a family unit separate from his/her parent.